sysbiolux/IDARE-QuickStart/README_tmp.md

 Total relative C13 label.xls - Data from Goodarzi et al.[3] for C13 labeling upon feeding with ethanol for a wild type and a ethanol resistant starin.
 The data is computed to present the total amount of labeled carbons in each metabolite.
 Proteomics Time course of ethanol treated wild type.xls - Data from Soufi et al.[4] epresenting the fold change to time 0 of different protein products associated with the genes in the network.

 The Tutorial Contains three parts.
+Part 1 is an example with the E. coli metabolic model.
+Part 2 is an example with the Zebrafish metabolic model.
+Part 3 is an example with the Human metabolic model (Recon2) with an automated representation of the visualization from the original IDARE webportal.

+In each case, the following 3 steps are recommended:
-In Part 1, we set up the network, which is necessary for image matching.
+1) setting up the network, which is necessary for image matching.
-In Part 2, we add images based on the data to the network.
+2) adding images based on the data to the network.
-In Part 3, we will split the network into parts based on compartments and pathways.
+3) split the network into parts based on compartments and pathways.

+# Example 1: overlaying multiple omics data onto the E. coli metabolic model

 ## Part 1: Setting up the Network for IDARE in Cytoscape
 In this example, we will set up the *E.Coli* core network for use with IDARE and add some additional annotations to the network.